vippsas/vipps-ecom-api/vipps-ecom-api.md

 Partial refunds are done by specifying an `amount` which is lower than the captured amount.
 The refunded amount cannot be larger than the captured amount.

 In a capture request, the merchant may also use the `X-Request-Id` header.
-This header is an idempotency header ensuring that, if the merchant retries a request with the same `X-Request-Id`, the retried request will not make additional changes.

-You can use any unique id for your `X-Request-Id`.
-See the [API specification](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/refundPaymentUsingPOST) for details.
+See [Idempotency](#idempotency) for details.

 Refunds can be made up to 365 days after reservation.
 Attempting to refund an older payment will result in a